-- Make sure it sounds good
+- Make sure your music sounds good

-- Know who owns the rights
+- Know who owns the right to the music

 - Educate yourself on the business of music licensing

-1. Make Sure Your Music Sounds Good.
+Step 1.
+Make Sure Your Music Sounds Good

-I get a lot of questions in terms of who to contact for mastering or does my music need to be mastered.
+I get a lot of questions in terms of who to contact for mastering or does my music need to be mastered?
 My answer is no it does not need to be mastered, don’t focus on the mastering, focus on the mix because the master is only as good as the mix.

-2. Who Owns The Rights To Your Music?
+Step 2.
+Who Owns The Rights To Your Music?